grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # is given as a comma-separated list.
 # CLI flag: -ruler.protected-namespaces
 [ruler_protected_namespaces: <string> | default = ""]

+# (experimental) Maximum number of independent rules that can run concurrently
+# for each tenant.
+Depends on `-ruler.max-global-rule-evaluation-concurrency`
+# being more than 0 and ideally this flag should be a lower value.
+0 to disable.
+# CLI flag: -ruler.max-concurrent-rule-evaluations-per-tenant
+[ruler_max_concurrent_rule_evaluations_per_tenant: <int> | default = 4]

 # The tenant's shard size, used when store-gateway sharding is enabled.
 Value of
 # 0 disables shuffle sharding for the tenant, that is all tenant blocks are